Police again clear Cal Anderson camp that’s become a base for protesters and homeless

 Firefighters also have been “unable to safely respond” to put out fires at the park, the statement said.
 The Seattle Fire Department received 22 calls to 911 in August about fires or requests for medical aid in the park, according to the statement.
 Some residents nearby reported breathing problems from fires “and the types of items burned,” the statement said.

 On Tuesday, Parks crews boarded up the shelterhouse and began surrounding it with fencing.
-Police arrested three people.
+Police arrested seven people: Three on suspicion of assault, three on suspicion of trespassing, and one person who had a felony warrant.
 Parks said its staff will be in the area daily to remind people the park is closed.

 Cal Anderson has been a center of protest since the occupation known as the Capitol Hill Organized Protest (CHOP) near the police department’s East Precinct.
 A garden established during CHOP remains in the park.